RuiSoares333/FEUP-LBAW/docs/ebd.md

 First Submission
 - A4: Conceptual Data Model
-- A5: Relational Schema, validation and schema refinement
+- A5: Relational Schema, validation, and schema refinement
 - A6: Indexes, triggers, transactions and database population

 ***